Majdi-Aref/rock-paper-scissors/README.md

 - There exist two W3C validators: Online tools that check HTML and CSS code.
 - Exercising both of them, a developer can validate their code by URL, file upload, or direct input.
 - I have enacted both W3C validators to scrutinize the html and css files of the Rock Paper Scissors' website.
-- I executed two validation methods: by URL and by direct input.
+- I executed only one validation method: by direct input.
-- By putting the validate-by-URL method to use, I have validated index.html file of the game.
-- By bringing the validate-by-direct-input method into play, I have validated the style.css file of the game.

 ## 6. 11.
 JSHint